-While some people hate subtitles because they get in the way, I love them — and not only for foreign language films and TV shows, which absolutely need subtitles if the audio isn’t dubbed.
-In fact, I use subtitles even when watching stuff in my first language, English!
+While many hate subtitles because they get in the way—who wants to read while watching?—but I admit that I love them.
+And not just for foreign language films and TV shows, which absolutely need subtitles (if the audio isn’t dubbed), but I actually use subtitles all the time.
+Yes, even when watching stuff in my primary language!

-They’re great for dialogue clarity, especially during action sequences where loud noises can drown out what the characters say.
-But subtitles are also useful for shows with ensemble casts (seeing names can help with tracking characters), with heavy accents (most British shows for me), and shows with lots of terminologies (sci-fi, fantasy, and procedurals).
+Subtitles are great for clarity of dialogue, especially during action sequences where loud noises can drown out what characters say.
+But subtitles are also useful for shows with ensemble casts (seeing names can help with tracking characters), shows with heavy accents (most British shows for me), and shows with lots of terminologies (sci-fi, fantasy, and procedurals).

-Subtitles elevate the viewing experience.
+Simply put, subtitles elevate the viewing experience.
 The only problem is, where can you get them?
-Many sites are available, but I highly recommend the three listed below.
+Of the many sites available, I mostly recommend the three below.

 Subscene is my preferred subtitle source because it’s fast, comprehensive, and always kept up-to-date with subtitles for the latest films and TV episodes.
 All subtitles are created and uploaded by users, which means you can often find matches even for obscure titles.